Whether you are on a strict diet or just naturally curious about the food in Iceland, I’ve got you covered!

 This was my absolute JAM.
 Small pieces of meat are lumped together with rice, carrots, onions, potatoes, and herbs.
 Typically this is boiled for several hours prior to being served, but like the chili I was served during cold Minnesota winters, the locals like it’s flavor even more after letting it sit for a day and re-heating it.

 Made with a hint of lamb in addition to the normal beef or pork, the real magic is in the sauce.
-You can see me pigging out on this delicious flavor, with fried, crispy online rings and all, on the image below.
+You can see me pigging out on this delicious flavor, with crunchy deep fried onions and all, on the image below.

 Served with brown mustard, ketchup, the aforementioned friend onion crisps, and a sauce made from mayo and relish, this would be a hit in any baseball stadium in the USA.